CCBlueX/Documentation/md/scriptapi_v3/typescript_support.md

     })
     ```
 3. copy the `node_modules` folder into your LiquidBounce source folder or it's parent folder.
 (Better to link it with symlink if you are on linux, eg `ln -s path/to/your/development/repo/node_modules/ node_modules`,in liquidbounce script folder or liquidbounce folder)
-4. it's going to be slow, this specific script is indeed slow (probably slower than nodejs) and most likely many package that uses node.js api, like `assert`, `process`, etc... will fail to load (it needs to use nodejs api which no existing implementation exists on graaljs yet(correct me if wrong by updaing this doc), use browserfied version if that package ever has one)
+4. it's going to be slow, this specific script is indeed slow (probably slower than nodejs) and most likely many package that uses node.js api(`assert`, `process`) will fail to load.
+Currently graaljs does not provide these api, so you might have to use a browserfied version if that package ever has one.

-I discovered this when trying to installing `@types/reserved-keywords` and `reserved-keywords`, but it didn't work because it `require('assert')` on the first line, so I just went use `typescript instead`
+I discovered this when trying to installing `@types/reserved-keywords` and `reserved-keywords`, but it didn't work because `require('assert')` was on the first line of their package, so I just went use `typescript` instead

 ## IDE Configuration